Peter W. Rodino

 Peter Wallace Rodino Jr. (born Pelligrino Rodino Jr.; June 7, 1909 – May 7, 2005) was an American politician who was a member of the United States House of Representatives from 1949 to 1989.
-A liberal Democrat, he represented parts of Newark, New Jersey and surrounding Essex and Hudson.
+A liberal Democrat, he represented parts of Newark, New Jersey and surrounding Essex and Hudson counties.
 (Note: Though his district changed shape several times, it always included Newark's North Ward.)
 He was the longest-serving member of the House of Representatives from New Jersey until passed by Chris Smith in 2021.

 Rodino rose to prominence as the chairman of the House Judiciary Committee, where he oversaw the 1974 impeachment hearings against President Richard Nixon that eventually led to the president's resignation.